heemankv/gitLeet/README.md

 Update: 31st July 2023
 Although my code is ready till it's last 95% I am unable to understand why it's failing for this : xD this was a simple problem wherein my solution on github was actually null and my type assertion was failing for the same, handled using assertiong validation , could have used proper error handling

+**Final Thoughs**
+This is my first code in GoLang, judging by that, It's pretty decent.
+I could have made the code more error proof.
+Scalibility issues:
+  1) it takes codes from leetcode edit code tab rather than all submitted solutions tab this design flaw let the code not get solutions for approximately 40+ questions it should have taken the last submitted solution
+  2) a usual practice in DSA doesn't end at leetcode, it expands to other platforms like gfg, hackerrank, codechef, codeforces, etc this code is not scalable to other platforms
+  3) the code makes two seperate calls 1 for question decription the other for code, this can be clubbed into one call if we use the graphql api properly

+Let's Keep Building !!!